-The RR-4 zone contains $\frac{16}{17}$ single-family homes plus one under construction.
+The RR-4 zone contains 16 17 single-family homes plus one under construction.
 The minimum lot size, specified by the Zoning Ordinance is 18,000 square feet.
-Most of the homes in the RR-4 zone are located along Ridge Road and comprise the properties that were annexed into the Town to protect within the Washington Grove community the historic rustic rural nature of the road and the character of these properties.
+Most of the These homes in the RR-4 zone are located along Ridge Road and comprise the properties that were annexed into the Town to protect within the Washington Grove community the historic rustic rural nature of the road and the character of these properties within the Washington Grove community.
 This Plan does not recommend any changes to the permitted land uses, or the existing standards for minimum lot size, building coverage, set-backs, and heights for the RR-4 zone.

 Add RR4 Cluster Zone: Cator Property layout and development requirements (needs to be assigned) It may be possible to use Bill Roberts write up on the Cluster Zone.
 Who has this?
+Charlie checking his records or Kathy/Pat may be able to find in the Town archives.
+RR-4 Cluster Zone